iamriel/pyimport/README.md

 ## Unused Imports

-Requires pyflakes to be installed.
+Requires flake8 to be installed.

 ![screenshot](remove_unused.gif)

 Run `M-x pyimport-remove-unused`.

-This requires `pyflakes` to be on `PATH`.
-Alternatively, set `pyimport-pyflakes-path`.
+This requires `flake8` to be on `PATH`.
+Alternatively, set `pyimport-flake8-path`.

 ## Insert Missing Imports